Light & Wonder: History

-The role of Autotote's software in the 2002 Breeders' Cup betting scandal caused the National Thoroughbred Racing Association to take swift action in the face of a growing outcry once the nature of the scam emerged.
+The National Thoroughbred Racing Association took swift action in the face of a growing outcry once the nature of the scam emerged.
 It required all tote companies to modify their software to transmit betting information immediately after the bet has closed.
 It also pressured its member tracks into not doing business with parlors that did not have the ability to record wagers taken over the phone.

 In 2007, the New York Times credited Scientific Games and Gtech for transforming what was known "historically [as] an underground operation run by mobsters" into "a lucrative, state-sponsored corporate enterprise."
-The Autotote racing division was sold to Sportech in 2010.
+Autotote's racing division, the core of the original Autotote, was sold to Sportech in 2010.

 In March 2017, Scientific Games acquired rights to use the James Bond franchise through a deal with Eon Productions and MGM Interactive.

 SG launched its social gaming division, SciPlay, as a publicly traded company in 2019, selling a minority share in the business through an initial public offering.

 In 2020, SG began a strategic review with the aim of deleveraging its balance sheet, as it struggled under $9.2 billion of debt.
 The company ultimately decided to sell its lottery and sports betting businesses, to focus on its casino gaming business.
-In 2021, SG agreed to sell its sports betting division to Endeavor Group Holdings for $1.2 billion, and to sell its lottery division to Brookfield Business Partners for $6.1 billion.
+In 2021, SG agreed to sell its sports betting division to Endeavor Group Holdings for $1.2 billion, and to sell its lottery division (the core of the original Scientific Games) to Brookfield Business Partners for $6.1 billion.
 As the divested lottery business took the Scientific Games name, the company announced in March 2022 that it would rebrand as Light & Wonder.

+In May 2022, Light & Wonder listed on the Australian Securities Exchange.

+In November 2025, Light & Wonder delisted from the Nasdaq.